lovasoa/dezoomify-rs/README.md

 [NYPLIMage](https://digitalcollections.nypl.org) is just a tile-set of png-image which could be mixed as a large image for zooming and rotating.
 Now we support only large image fetch.
+Now we support the url like this: `https://digitalcollections.nypl.org/items/a28d6e6b-b317-f008-e040-e00a1806635d`, other format will not work currently.

 ### IIPImage